 Combined, the Apple App and Google Play stores generated 33.6 billion app downloads during the first quarter of 2020 alone.
 Many retailers and brands add native apps to these app stores thinking their customers might look and download their apps from these stores.
 But what if there was a more effective way to attract customers?
 Try wrapping your PWA into a native application, thanks to frameworks like Ionic.

 With this strategy in place, you don’t have to manage two teams for web and native apps.
-Instead, there’s a single code base that can be managed by just one time.
+Instead, there’s a single code base that can be managed at just one time.
 Think about all the benefits of this just from an update standpoint.
-PWAs don’t require updates like native apps do, so your development teams will save precious time avoiding and managing additional updates altogether.
+PWAs don’t require updates as native apps do, so your development teams will save precious time avoiding and managing additional updates altogether.

 * * *